Documentation Index

 Override the subscription type’s default event list.
 Valid values:

 Filter by price feed names.
-Only applies to Omit to receive all available feeds.
+Only applies to Omit to receive all 7 feeds.
+See Crypto Prices for details.

 Filters use AND logic between different filter types and OR logic within each filter:- An event must match all active filter categories (wallets AND tokens AND side AND size range)